KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 3. **Behavioral divergence is not essential reorientation.** A centropically oriented being who behaves entropically under extreme depletion, duress, or developmental turbulence — a phase of reactive fragmentation, a period of social withdrawal into destructive patterns — has not changed orientation.
 The behavioral expression has temporarily diverged from the essential direction.
 The capacity for return is itself the proof of centropic essence.
 If the return were not latent in the essence, it could not occur.

 > **Note on Essential Orientation:**
 > Structural Neuroscience does not claim that all beings are centropically oriented.
 Entropically oriented beings exist and operate lawfully through the Khaonic Tree (SN03 §7.1).
-What SN06 claims is that orientation is essential, not functional — it is a structural property of the being, not a variable that shifts with coherence levels.
+What SN06 claims is that orientation is essential, not functional — it is a structural property of the being, not a variable that shifts with coherence magnitude.
 A centropically oriented being cannot *become* entropic through depletion any more than an entropic being becomes centropic through accumulation.
 Apparent shifts in orientation reflect either mistaken identification (the orientation was always what it was) or temporary behavioral divergence from an unchanged essential direction.

 ### 1.4 Scope and Intentional Asymmetry